Smartling/SmartlingHelp/_articles/gdn/gdn-hosting-setup/edit-your-localized-subfolders-path-in-smartling.md

 An alternative to using translated domains, is to host your translations in folders, like:&nbsp;[www.mycompanysite.com/language](){: .cc-active}

 When hosting your translation in a subfolder, the traffic will need to be split between requests for source content (going to your web server) and translated content (going to the Smartling GDN).
-Your options to split traffic are using the Smartling Global Delivery Network, a Content Delivery Network, or web server or network appliance (ie Netscaler, F5) with proxy capabilities.
+To split your traffic you can use the Smartling Global Delivery Network, a Content Delivery Network, or web server or network appliance (ie Netscaler, F5) with proxy capabilities.

 Once you’ve set your domain in Smartling edit the settings for your localized domain.